havvavural/1-Intro-to-Finance-Homework/.ipynb_checkpoints/README-checkpoint.md

 * What has been the business impact of this company so far?

 JP Morgan became the first U.S. bank to create and successfully test a digital coin representing a fiat currency.
-This affects other banks/companies to think about stepping into blockchain and cyrptocurrecy bussiness.
+This may accelarate other banks/companies' plans to step into blockchain and cyrptocurrecy bussiness.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?